dvlprdave/papa-bear-codes/content/blog/React/creating-flexible-compnents-with-props-and-local-data.md

 category: React
 ---

-I was updating my old portfolio when I came across some code I had written awhile back and found a lot of it to be clunky and ugly.
 In this article, we'll be focusing on one component in specific that we'll dive into and refactor while focusing on re-usability and props.

+This came about as I was updating my portfolio and came across a really ugly and inefficient component that needed some work.

 The component in question was this `Projects` component.
 It simply rendered multiple card components (`ProjctCard`) to showcase various projects.
 Each card received props to display its respective information with different values: